dtu-energy/niflheim-quickstart/docs/index.md

 ## Some rules on Niflheim

 - Don't run real calculations on the login nodes, those should go to the compute nodes in batch jobs.
 - Use all the CPUs of the compute nodes.
-Don't submit jobs that cannot run in parallel to other partitions than `xeon16`.
-In situations where parallelization cannot be achieved and `xeon16` does not suffice, contact the support.
+Don't submit jobs that cannot run in parallel to other partitions than `xeon24`.
+In situations where parallelization cannot be achieved and `xeon24` does not suffice, contact the support. *NB* The partitions `xeon24`, `sm3090el8` and `xeon32_4096` allow for jobs that don't use a full node.

 ## Get started